 Drinking and bathing are both effective ways to get hydrated for bearded dragons.

 In the wild, beardies will often bathe and drink at the same time.

-Calmly pick up the beardy and place it in its water dish.
+Calmly pick up the bearded dragon and place it in its water dish.

-The bearded dragon may not have realized the water was in the dish, or it may feel ill for another reason.
+The bearded dragon may not have realized the water was in the dish or may feel ill for another reason.

 By putting it in the water, its drinking instincts may be activated.

-We have another article dedicated on how to hydrate bearded dragons you should check out if you’re having dehydration problems.
+We have another article dedicated to how to hydrate bearded dragons you should check out if you’re having dehydration problems.

 How Much Water Should Your Bearded Dragon Get?

-You don’t need to force a bearded dragon to drink a certain amount of water, but you do need to provide water in its terrarium and misting their food as a bonus.
+You don’t need to force a bearded dragon to drink a certain amount of water, but you do need to provide water in its terrarium and mist their food as a bonus.